pra-dan/Intel-EdgeAI-Nanodegree/ComputerPointerController/README.md

     All the coordinates are normalized to be in range [0,1].
 ```

-* Gaze Estimation Model: The model uses the the coordinates of the boxes bounding the left-eye and right-eye; we obtain them by manipulating the facial-landmarks for them.
+* **Gaze Estimation Model**: The model uses the the coordinates of the boxes bounding the left-eye and right-eye; we obtain them by manipulating the facial-landmarks for them.
 The head inclinations are obtained by the head position model.
 ```python3
 # Input
     Blob left_eye_image and the shape [1x3x60x60] in the format [BxCxHxW]